MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. **Note** the sample code window opened under the **Develop** section.
 1. Record the configuration value **Function URL** for upcoming steps by clicking on **Get function URL** on the top right, and clicking copy.

-Copy the following JSON snippet under the **project.json** file of the function filder.
-On the Azure portal Function experience, you can update this file thorugh the following steps:
+Copy the following JSON snippet to the **project.json** file of the Function project.
+On the Azure Portal Functions experience, you can update this file through the following steps:
-1. Create a new file on your computer named **project.json**.
-1. Edit the file using a text or JSON editor and paste the JSON contents below, then save the file.
 1. Go to the **View files** tab on the top right of the pane.
-1. Click on **Upload** and select project.json from disk.
+1. Create the file by clicking on **Add** and typeing in **project.json**.
+1. Paste the JSON contents below into the edit window, then click **Save**.

 ```javascript
 {